 The heirloom Chocolate Soldier is one of the easiest Plants that Smell Like Chocolate.
 With its deep maroon flowers, it can be easily any gardener’s delight.

 The perennial wildflower attracts butterflies and bees with its sweet nectar-bearing flowers blooming on 10-12 inches tall plants in the spring.

 These beautiful, chocolate-smelling flowers prefer full sunlight and can grow up to 2-3 feet tall in a well-watered garden.

-With five bell-shaped vibrant purple-indigo fused petals, these chocolate-scented flowers can attract bees, butterflies, and hummingbirds.
+With five bell-shaped, vibrant purple-indigo fused petals, this flowering plant can attract bees, butterflies, and hummingbirds.
 It is one of the best Chocolate Scented Flowers you can grow easily.